visual-layer/fastdup/RUN.md

         run_mode (int): This software can run for either feature vector extraction and similarity measurement (0), or just feature vector extraction (1), or just similarity measure computation (2).

-   nn_provider (string): Provider of the nearest neighbor algorithm, allowed values are turi|faiss.
+   nn_provider (string): Provider of the nearest neighbor algorithm, allowed values are turi|nnf.

         min_offset (int): Optional min offset to start iterating on the full file list.
 Default is -1.

         max_offset (int): Optional max offset to start iterating on the full file list.
 Default is -1.

- 	faiss_mode (str): When nn_provider='faiss' selects the faiss mode.
-Supported options are HNSW32 and any other faiss string.
+ 	nnf_mode (str): When nn_provider='nnf' selects the nnf mode.
+Supported options are HNSW32 and any other nnf string.

-   	faiss_param (str): When nn_provider='faiss' assigns optional faiss parameters.
+   	nnf_param (str): When nn_provider='nnf' assigns optional nnf parameters.
 For example efSearch=175.
 Multiple params are supported - for example 'efSearch=175,nprobes=200'

 	bounding_box (str): Optional bounding box for cropping images before the fastdup tool is applied.
 For example bounding_box='rows=100,cols=100,width=250,height=310'.
 Rows and cols gives the top left corner coordinates, and width and height the bounding box dimensions.
 (Row is the y axis and col is the x axis.
 The box is cropped in the range [rows:rows+height, cols:cols+width].